-Adverbial clauses or phrases are so named because they function as adverbs.
-They’re often used to demonstrate timing or indicate cause and effect.
+For example, we use adverbial prepositional phrases to show timing or cause and effect.
 They might tell you when or where something happened.
 They might also detail how something happened or to what extent.

 Here, “Since Marika left her wallet at home” demonstrates what caused her to have to borrow money.

-An adjective phrase modifies the noun or pronoun that comes immediately before.
+On the other hand, an adjective phrase modifies the noun or pronoun that comes immediately before it.

 “On the island” describes the man.
-The object of the prepositional phrase is the island, and the phrase itself indicates how the island and the man are connected.
-If this reference is lost on you, watch Castaway.
+The object of the prepositional phrase is the island.
+What’s more, the phrase itself indicates how the island and the man are connected.

 In this case, the pantry is the object, and the prepositional phrase is describing the link between the cake and its location.